To read the latest edition of the GSCORE newsletter, or to search the archive, please see here.

-This brings to a close an important stage in enabling the Great Southern Centre for Outdoor Recreation Excellence (GSCORE) to develop the Great Southern Regional Trails Master Plan.
+This brings to a close an important stage in enabling GSCORE to develop the Great Southern Regional Trails Master Plan.

 “By 2030, the Great Southern Region will provide a diverse range of quality trail experiences that showcase the region’s unique landscapes, biodiversity, geology, Aboriginal culture and settler heritage,” says GSCORE Executive Director Dr Lenore Lyons.

 The Great Southern Regional Trails Master Plan provides a coherent program of trail infrastructure development across the entire region over a 10-year period (2020-2029).
 It has been developed to guide decisions about investment in, and management of trails, and provides a vision for a future Great Southern trail network.